 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1DX Mark II and the D5 have been discontinued, but can regularly be found used on eBay.
+Both the 1DX Mark II and the D5 have been discontinued, but can regularly be found used on ebay.
 The D5 was replaced by the Nikon D6, while the 1DX Mark II was followed by the Canon 1DX Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Nikon D5 Manual.
+Further information on the features and operation of the 1DX Mark II and D5 can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Nikon D5 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X Mark II or the Nikon D5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D X Mark II: